Teamwork and the role of reflection

-- Virtual meetings through teleconferencing or videoconferencing.
+- Have virtual meetings through teleconferencing or video conferencing.

 Technology is an important piece of the puzzle and helps geographically dispersed groups work together seamlessly.
 A conscious process of reflection is also essential for facilitating team learning.
 Innovation springs from the reflective space.
 And it takes a very strong leader to see the need to develop the capacity for reflection and to implement the processes.

 People are usually in a hurry; empty silence is quickly filled.
 Sometimes the most awesome innovations spring from silence as people’s minds begin to resonate together and a collective intelligence begins to emerge.

 A process of reflection helps us learn from what we have done.
 If we’ve made mistakes, we don’t have to repeat them.
 If we had successes, we can anchor the actions that helped us succeed.
 Whether on a virtual team or one that meets daily, asking “how,” “what,” “why,” and “who” questions are powerful.